matikin9/gtfs.org/src/pages/en/index.md

 lang: en
 ---

-## GTFS: Making Public Transit Data Universally Acessible
+## GTFS: Making Public Transit Data Universally Accessible

 The General Transit Feed Specification (GTFS) is a data specification that allows public transit agencies to publish their transit data in a format that can be consumed by a [wide variety of software applications](/applications).
 Today, the GTFS data format is used by thousands of public transport providers.